iteal/iteal/README.md

 ### Welcome to my page 👋

-- 🔭 I’m currently working in biophysics research, using Machine Learning to quantify animal behavior in videos.
-Check out my projects and don't hesitate to contact me if you are interested!
+- 🔭 My open-source projects were developed during my time at Okinawa Institute of Science and Technology (2017-2020), and are about biophysics research, using Machine Learning to quantify animal behavior in videos.
+Check out my projects and don't hesitate to contact me if you want to use them in your research!

 <!--